l-monnier/idris2-pack-markdown/README.md

 	]
 ```

-Then you can render that doc to Html or Text.
+Then you can render that doc to Html.

 ```haskell
 import Text.Markdown